m-adawi/swarm-cd/README.md

 to encrypt, you have to mount the age key file to SwarmCD and set the environment variable SOPS `SOPS_AGE_KEY_FILE` to the path of the key file.
-- If you used gpg, you have to set the environment variable `SOPS_GPG_PRIVATE_KEY` to your gpg private key.
+- If you used gpg, you have to mount the file containing your gpg private key in the container, and set the environment variable `SOPS_GPG_PRIVATE_KEY_FILE` to the path of the gpg private key file.
+It is also possible to directly provide the gpg key in the `SOPS_GPG_PRIVATE_KEY` environment variable.

 See the following docker-compose example.